awsdocs/amazon-ec2-user-guide/doc_source/mon-scripts.md

 ### mon\-get\-instance\-stats\.pl<a name="using_get_script_powershell"></a>

 This script queries CloudWatch for statistics on memory, swap, and disk space metrics within the time interval provided using the number of most recent hours\.
-This data is provided for the Amazon EC2 instance on which this script is executed\.
+This data is provided for the Amazon EC2 instance on which this script is run\.

 **Options**